PeKkaPie95/GenAI-Creative-Text-and-Image-Generation/README.md

-# GenAI-Creative-Text-and-Image-Generation

-Generative AI Project: Transformers & GANs
+# Generative AI Project: Transformers & GANs

-This repository contains my work on a comprehensive Generative AI project covering both text generation and image generation models.
-The project focuses on understanding and implementing modern generative architectures, including transformers, GPT-2 fine-tuning, and multiple GAN variants, through hands-on experimentation and implementation.
+This repository contains my work on a comprehensive **Generative AI project** covering both **text generation** and **image generation** models.
+The project focuses on understanding and implementing modern generative architectures, including **Transformers**, **GPT-2 fine-tuning**, and multiple **GAN variants**, through hands-on experimentation and implementation.

-Project Overview
+## Project Overview

 The project is divided into two major phases:

-Phase 1: Text-based Generative AI using Transformers and GPT-style models
+* **Phase 1:** Text-based Generative AI using Transformers and GPT-style models

-Phase 2: Image-based Generative AI using Generative Adversarial Networks (GANs)
+* **Phase 2:** Image-based Generative AI using Generative Adversarial Networks (GANs)

 The work emphasizes dataset preparation, model implementation, training, evaluation, and practical experimentation with generative systems.

-Phase 1: Generative AI with Transformers
-Dataset Preparation

-Curated a creative text dataset (e.g., poetry, short stories, or recipes) from publicly available sources.

-Cleaned and normalized raw text data.

-Tokenized text using word-level and subword-level tokenization.

-Prepared datasets suitable for transformer-based training.

-Transformer Fundamentals

-Studied attention mechanisms, including self-attention and multi-head attention.

-Understood positional encoding and encoder–decoder architectures.

-Compared transformers with RNN, LSTM, and GRU-based models.

-Building a Transformer from Scratch

-Implemented a basic transformer model using PyTorch.

-Developed core components:

-Self-attention mechanism

-Positional encoding

-Encoder and decoder layers

-Trained the model for next-token prediction tasks.

-Evaluated performance using cross-entropy loss and qualitative text generation.

-Generated sample outputs to analyze contextual coherence.

-Fine-Tuning GPT-2

-Fine-tuned a pre-trained GPT-2 model on the curated creative dataset.

-Used Hugging Face Transformers for training and inference.

-Evaluated generated text using qualitative assessment and standard NLP metrics.

-Experimented with different prompts to improve output quality.

-Uploaded the fine-tuned model for reuse and inference.

-Phase 2: Generative Adversarial Networks (GANs) Introduction to GANs

-Studied the generator–discriminator framework.

-Implemented vanilla GANs using TensorFlow.

-Understood binary cross-entropy loss and minimax optimization.

-FCGAN and DCGAN

-Implemented Fully Connected GANs (FCGAN) and Deep Convolutional GANs (DCGAN).

-Compared training stability and output quality across architectures.

-Wasserstein GANs

-Implemented Wasserstein GANs (WGAN) to improve training stability.

-Studied the benefits of Wasserstein loss over standard GAN loss functions.

-Conditional GANs

-Implemented Conditional GANs (cGANs) for controlled image generation.

-Generated outputs conditioned on class labels or attributes.

-Technologies Used

-Python

-PyTorch

-TensorFlow

-Hugging Face Transformers

-NumPy, Pandas, Matplotlib

-Outcomes

-Hands-on experience with transformer architectures and attention mechanisms.

-Practical understanding of fine-tuning large language models like GPT-2.

-Experience implementing and comparing multiple GAN variants.

-Strong foundation in generative model training, evaluation, and experimentation.
+---

+## Phase 1: Generative AI with Transformers

+### Dataset Preparation

+* Curated a creative text dataset (e.g., poetry, short stories, or recipes) from publicly available sources
+* Cleaned and normalized raw text data
+* Tokenized text using word-level and subword-level tokenization
+* Prepared datasets suitable for transformer-based training

+### Transformer Fundamentals

+* Studied attention mechanisms, including self-attention and multi-head attention
+* Understood positional encoding and encoder–decoder architectures
+* Compared transformers with RNN-, LSTM-, and GRU-based models

+### Building a Transformer from Scratch

+* Implemented a basic transformer model using PyTorch
+* Developed core components:

+  * Self-attention mechanism
+  * Positional encoding
+  * Encoder and decoder layers
+* Trained the model for next-token prediction tasks
+* Evaluated performance using cross-entropy loss and qualitative text generation
+* Generated sample outputs to analyze contextual coherence

+### Fine-Tuning GPT-2

+* Fine-tuned a pre-trained GPT-2 model on the curated creative dataset
+* Used Hugging Face Transformers for training and inference
+* Evaluated generated text using qualitative assessment and standard NLP metrics
+* Experimented with different prompts to improve output quality
+* Uploaded the fine-tuned model for reuse and inference

+---

+## Phase 2: Generative Adversarial Networks (GANs)

+### Introduction to GANs

+* Studied the generator–discriminator framework
+* Implemented vanilla GANs using TensorFlow
+* Understood binary cross-entropy loss and minimax optimization

+### FCGAN and DCGAN

+* Implemented Fully Connected GANs (FCGAN) and Deep Convolutional GANs (DCGAN)
+* Compared training stability and output quality across architectures

+### Wasserstein GANs

+* Implemented Wasserstein GANs (WGAN) to improve training stability
+* Studied the benefits of Wasserstein loss over standard GAN loss functions

+### Conditional GANs

+* Implemented Conditional GANs (cGANs) for controlled image generation
+* Generated outputs conditioned on class labels or attributes

+---

+## Technologies Used

+* Python
+* PyTorch
+* TensorFlow
+* Hugging Face Transformers
+* NumPy, Pandas, Matplotlib

+---

+## Outcomes

+* Hands-on experience with transformer architectures and attention mechanisms
+* Practical understanding of fine-tuning large language models such as GPT-2
+* Experience implementing and comparing multiple GAN variants
+* Strong foundation in generative model training, evaluation, and experimentation

+---

+## Notes

+This repository is intended for learning, experimentation, and demonstration of core generative AI concepts.
+Models and results may be further extended with larger datasets, longer training, and advanced evaluation metrics.